Christy O'Connor Snr

-Patrick Christopher O'Connor (known as Christy O'Connor Snr); (21 December 1924 – 14 May 2016) was an Irish professional golfer.
+Patrick Christopher O'Connor (known as Christy O'Connor Snr; 21 December 1924 – 14 May 2016) was an Irish professional golfer.
 He was one of the leading golfers on the British and Irish circuit from the mid-1950s.

 O'Connor won over 20 tournaments on the British PGA and finished in the top 10 in the Open Championship many times.
 Later he had considerable success in senior events, twice winning the World Senior Championship.
 In team events he played in 10 successive Ryder Cup matches and played in 15 Canada Cup/World Cup matches for Ireland, winning the Canada Cup in 1958 in partnership with Harry Bradshaw.

 Early life

 In 1924, O'Connor was born in Knocknacarra, a village in Galway.
 He caught his first glimpse of golf at the nearby Galway Golf Club, and from the age of 10 spent most of his spare time there.
-His foray into professional golf began with caddying, first at Galway and then over at Tuam Golf Club.
+His foray into professional golf began with caddying, first at Galway and then at Tuam Golf Club.